 Developmental Disabilities Mill Levy

 With the unanimous support of the Board of Douglas County Commissioners, the Developmental Disabilities Mill Levy (Referendum 4A), was placed on the ballot in 2001, proposing a one-mill property tax dedicated to services for persons with developmental disabilities.

 Approximately 95 percent of Mill Levy Fund supports the County’s Community-Centered Board, Developmental Pathways, while five percent is retained for the Douglas County Developmental Disabilities Grant Program.

-Since the Grant Program was initiated in 2002, more than $3 million in competitive grants have been awarded to organizations delivering local programs supporting Douglas County residents with intellectual or developmental disabilities.
+Since the Grant Program was initiated in 2002, just under $4 million in competitive grants have been awarded to organizations delivering local services supporting Douglas County residents with intellectual or developmental disabilities.